 The basic idea for automating validation of customer announcements with RPKI is the same as for the IRR.
 However using RPKI in such cases requires that the customer fully manages their address space in whatever system is supported by the RIR they received their address blocks from.
 For smaller customers, or customers that received their address space as an assignment from their provider, the provider may decide to do RPKI management on their behalf.

+ROAs with Origin AS = 0

+AS number 0 is indicated in the IANA registries as reserved (see this link).
+RFC 6491 - Resource Public Key Infrastructure (RPKI) Objects issued by IANA, specifies that the value of AS = 0 in an ROA is used to identify prefixes that should not be announced to the Internet and therefore are not usable for packet routing.
+This allows whoever has a certain IP prefix to indicate that the prefix and possibly all of the IP subnets, may not be used for IP packet routing.
+Any prefixes with Origin AS = 0 should be dropped, if they appear on the Internet with another Origin AS their state will be invalid (achieving the scope).

+The use of AS = 0 has been specified in RFC 7607 - Codification of AS 0 Processing, August 2015.

 Ensure that the RPKI certificate(s) and ROAs are kept up to date

 Establish a process that ensures that every time you originate a new prefix from your network, a corresponding ROA is created or modified to reflect this change.
 This should become a normal process integrated in the procedures of your NOC.